 Plants can be watered from the top or the bottom.
 Use water at room temperature or a bit warmer.
 If water is cooler than room temperature and touches the leaves, spotting will result.
 Plants should not be watered again until the top one-third of the soil is dry.
 With experience, you can lift the potted plant and if it feels heavy, it is wet enough.
 If it feels light weight, it is probably dry and needs to be watered.

 African violets are propagated from leaf cuttings.
 Select a middle-aged leaf with about three-quarter to one inch of petiole (leaf stem) and insert directly into a two inch pot of African violet mix or the potting soil-Perlite combination.
 Gently firm the soil around the petiole, water the pot until it drains out the bottom.
 Now place the pot and cutting in a window with diffused light (no direct sun).
 A new plant will form at the base of the petiole and force itself through to the surface.
 Do not fertilize until the new plant is visible.

 If you water too frequently or let damp soil pile up around the base of the plant, it will develop crown rot (shown in photo).
 If the plant has crown rot, the leaves will wilt and the petioles will rot at ground level.

 Occasionally, (1) mealy bugs or (2) aphids may infect African violet plants.
-Spray the aphids with horticultural soap and the mealy bugs with undiluted rubbing alcohol.
+Spray the aphids with Safer® Brand Insect Killing Soap and the mealy bugs with undiluted rubbing alcohol.
 Be sure the alcohol covers the entire leaf and flows down to where the leaf and stem join.